 You can refrigerate or freeze individual servings in airtight containers and have a handy lunch, dinner, or snack whenever you'd like hot soup.

-Just pop that container in the microwave for three to five minutes and your soup is ready to go.
+To reheat, just pop that container in the microwave for three to five minutes and your soup is ready to go.
 Refrigerated leftovers will last for two or three days.
 Frozen leftovers will last for up to three months.

 Yes.
 Brown the ground beef directly in the pot, add the remaining ingredients except for the beans and cook on high pressure for 10 minutes.